Chapter 5 : Partners

 ‘Hey guys wait up.
 Why’d you run off?’

 When he was met with nothing but raised eyebrows and silence he continued rambling on about how weird it was to be asked for an autograph and how he hoped that the kid could read his writing.
 While Ron continued rambling, I took the opportunity to check my timetable.
-‘Oh perfect,’ I exclaimed, cutting Ron off mid-sentence.
+‘Oh that's new,’ I exclaimed, cutting Ron off mid-sentence.

 ‘I guess it’s McGonagall’s way of trying to get the houses to mingle a bit more.
 School spirit and all that,’ Ginny offered.
 ‘At least we’ll be together.
 How bad can it be?’